Electro707/ee-parts-database/README.md

 The documentation is still a work-in-progress

 ## Database specification and Interface
-For more details as to how parts are stored in the database, see [DATABASE_SPEC.md](DATABASE_SPEC.md)
+For more details as to how parts are stored in the database, see [database specification](https://e7epd.readthedocs.io/en/latest/database_spec.html)

-The python file `e7epd.py` includes a `E7EPD` class, which is a wrapper around the database.
+The python file `e7epd.py` includes a `E7EPD` class, which is a wrapper for the database.
 To run the `e7epd.py`, you will need Python>3.7 with their pre-installed packages.

 ## CLI Application